Chapter 0: Python & Jupyter Notebooks#

 conda install <library>

 Most libraries can be installed using either of the above commands, but a few can only be installed with one.
 You should do a quick internet search to see which is the prefered method for a particular library before installing it.
-The pip list or conda list command will display a list of all libraries currently installed with version numbers.
-To perform an update, the following two commands may be used for many libraries.
-Again, check to see which is preferred for a particular library.
+The pip list

-pip install <library> --update
+pip install <library> --upgrade

-conda upgrade <library>
+conda update <library>

 0.2.2 Google Colab#